boneskull/snapshot-fs/README.md

 ### `export`

-This allows you to re-create a directory on the filesystem from a _JSON snapshot_.
+This allows you to re-create a directory on the filesystem from a snapshot.
 Handy!

 ```text
 snapshot-fs export <snapshot> [dest]